★ Desert Mountain ★ Ultra-Luxury Golf Community

 Black Mountain Elementary

-The elementary feeder for Desert Mountain addresses.
-Established A-grade campus with strong parent involvement and a competitive academic profile.
+Elementary feeder for Desert Mountain addresses.
+A-grade campus with strong parent involvement.

 Middle school feeder.
-ADE FY25 letter grade slipped to C this cycle, materially below the surrounding elementary and high school feeders.
-Families prioritizing 6-8 may evaluate private alternatives such as Notre Dame Preparatory or Pinnacle Peak Christian.
+ADE FY25 grade slipped to C this cycle.
+Families prioritizing 6-8 may evaluate private alternatives such as Notre Dame Preparatory.

 High school feeder.
 A-grade campus, 95.49 total points earned per ADE FY25.
-Strong academic and athletic programs.
 One of the highest-scoring Cave Creek Unified campuses.

-Far-southern Desert Mountain addresses may fall inside Scottsdale Unified rather than Cave Creek Unified, feeding to Desert Mountain HS (top-scoring SUSD high school, 99.14 points).
-Verify attendance by exact street address before any offer.
+Far-southern Desert Mountain addresses may fall inside Scottsdale Unified, feeding Desert Mountain HS (top-scoring SUSD high school, 99.14 points).
+Verify by exact street address.

 Is Desert Mountain Scottsdale Real Estate Safe?